-Now, hopefully we are beyond the point of believing these ridiculous claims; however, we shouldn’t let these EA scams steal the validity of real automated trading systems.
+Now, hopefully, we are beyond the point of believing these ridiculous claims; however, we shouldn’t let these EA scams steal the validity of real automated trading systems.
 The truth is that automated trading can work; many major investment institutions use highly optimized trading robots to pull money out of the market, so there is a way to make money using these robots… BUT…

 Is a Good Robot better than a Good Trader?

-Like in any good argument, there is certainly advantages to both.
+Like in any good argument, there are certainly advantages to both.
 For me, it is impossible to say one is better than the other, but let us dive into the argument and see what we may discover.

-We will look at automated trading first.
+We will look at automated trading systems first.

 The first advantage that jumps out to me about automated trading is simply the nature of having a robot trade.
 It is exact, perfectly disciplined, and doesn’t make mistakes (if programmed correctly, of course).

 One of the biggest problems that a trader faces is his ability to be disciplined and stick to his plan.
-With automated trading, you can be assured that the robot will be completely disciplined and stick the the plan you set up.
+With automated trading, you can be assured that the robot will be completely disciplined and stick the plan you set up.
 Often times, it is the ability to stick to the plan that makes the difference between a profitable trader and an unprofitable trader so that is a point for the robot. (+1)

 Not only will a robot stick to the plan and be disciplined, but a robot will always execute correctly.
 A robot won’t take a buy when it should be taking a sell, it won’t enter the wrong lot size and it won’t misplace the s/l or t/p.
-This is a huge benefit in trading, because mistakes like the ones mentioned are killers to your overall success.
+This is a huge benefit in trading because mistakes like the ones mentioned are killers to your overall success.
 That’s another point for the automated trading. (+1)